 The difference between an electric and a pellet smoker is that electric smokers need to be plugged into an electrical power source, and pellet smokers use combustion.

 Should You Get an Electric Smoker?

 Electric smokers are some of the favorite types of smokers I’ve used.
-They are extremely easy to use, they smoke well, and have a good temperature range, so you can do both hot and cold smoking.
+They are extremely easy to use, they smoke well, and they have a good temperature range so that you can do both hot and cold smoking.

-Plus, if your smoker comes with a wood chip tray, you can experiment with wood chunks when smoking meat and get different smoky flavors.
+Plus, if your smoker comes with a wood chip tray, you can experiment with wood chunks and get different smoky flavors when smoking meat.